d-eisen/portfolio/content/mypost.md

 ![User Flow Low Fidelity](/UserFlowLoFi_Page_2.jpg "User Flow Low Fidelity") *User flow sketch: Landing Page to Create Account*

-Based on these sketches and additonal study of the research material, higher fidelity renderings of the user flows were completed.
+Based on these sketches and additional study of the research material, higher fidelity renderings of the user flows were completed.

 ![User Flow High Fidelity 1](/MedWaterUserFlowsHiFi_Page_1.jpg "User Flow High Fidelity 1") *User flow high fidelity: Landing Page to Create Account*

 ![User Flow High Fidelity](/MedWaterUserFlowsHiFi_Page_2.jpg "User Flow High Fidelity 2") *User flow high fidelity: Landing Page to Donation*

 ## Sketching
-With a clearer sense of how a user might interact with the site, some inital sketches could be made.
+With a clearer sense of how a user might interact with the site, some initial sketches could be made.
 Here are early sketches of screen flows from the Landing Page to creating an Account.

 ![Sketch: Landing Page to Login1](/01MWLandingPagetoLogin_Page_1.jpg "Landing Page to Login 1")*Screen design sketch: Landing Page to Create Account 1*